Blankll/note/aws/instance-storage.md

 ## EFS - Elastic File System

+a shared POSIX file system for Linux systems

 - Managed NFS(network file system) that can be mounted on many EC2
 - EFS works with EC2 instances in multi-AZ
 - Highly available, scalable, expensive(3x gp2)